cdgrubbs/CMPLXSYS-530-Final/README.md

 # *TODO*

 _What parameters are you most interested in sweeping through?
 What value ranges do you expect to look at for your analysis?_
-* Parameter sweeps can be used to compare variables and debugging success
+* Parameter sweeps can be used to compare variables (skill, understanding, position) and debugging success.
+* We are also interested in varying the length of each segment (planning, programming, debugging).
+* How style interacts with both variables and segment length.